 Number one, you need to remove the non-existing and non-relevant companies from your list.
 And number two, you will avoid wasting additional effort to engage with non-relevant prospects.

-When you do the initial scanning of your list, you need to go over each prospect and check if their website still exists, if the company exists and if it does, whether or not it satisfied the pre-defined criteria.
+When you do the initial scanning of your list, you need to go over each prospect.
+Furthermore, you need to check if their website still exists, if the company exists.

 Creation of criteria for grading the companies

 While the companies are now shortlisted, you know that each of them is relevant as a prospect.
 But, if you want to make a better comparison between each of them and segment them even further in the process, you can grade them from 0 to 100.